pmz2025/smallguides/guide_gpg_keys.md

 uid                      Preetam Zare (Preetam Zare on RHELL) <preetamzare@gmail.com> #<-- this is your id

 ```
-What is not shown in this guide but i personal feel important to mention.
+What is not shown in this guide but I personal feel important to mention.
 You must enter a paraphrase for the master key and this is required in future steps.
 So always remember this part.